1. Responsible body, legal bases, purpose

 Commercial register District Court Stuttgart, HRA 221073

-If data is entered on our website, e.g. during a request for quote, registration for a newsletter or use of a contact form, certain input fields are marked as “mandatory information”.
-We use these fields to collect only the data that is necessary for contractual performance or for carrying out the request.
+If data is entered on our website, e.g. during a request for a quotation, registration for a newsletter or use of a contact form, certain input fields are marked as “mandatory information.”
+We use these fields to collect only the data that is necessary for contractual performance or to carry out the request.
 If you wish, you may also provide us with additional data.

-Your personal data will be used and stored to fulfill the contract with you or to complete the request made by you (e.g. creation of a quotation, reply to a contact request) and for advertising purposes (please read point 2).
+Your personal data will be used and stored to fulfill the contract with you or to complete your request (e.g. creation of a quotation, reply to a contact request) and for advertising purposes (please read point 2).
 As soon as the personal data is no longer necessary to fulfill the purpose, it is deleted.
 If statutory retention obligations exist, the data is locked until the retention obligations have expired and it is then deleted.
-Please note that due to routine data backups a time lag with deletion of data may occur, which may sometimes be significant.
+Please note that due to routine data backups a time lag may occur before data is deleted; this may sometimes be significant.

 3. Forwarding of data to third parties

-Your personal data is, as a rule, only known to those persons who are involved in processing your request, processing your order and sending the newsletter.
-Your personal data will only be passed to third parties as is necessary for the purpose of executing the contract, as long as you expressly consented to this or as the data protection legislation permits this.
+As a rule, your personal data is only known to the people involved in processing your request, processing your order and sending the newsletter.
+Your personal data will only be passed to third parties as is necessary for the purpose of executing the contract, as long as you expressly consented to this or as the data protection legislation permits.
 However, only the necessary data is passed on in each case.

-If this is necessary for the delivery of goods that have been ordered, your address data will be passed to transport and logistics companies.
+If this is necessary for the delivery of goods you have ordered, your address data will be passed to transport and logistics companies.

-In the case of “automatic debit transfer/direct debit” as the payment method, we pass your data to the payment service providers selected by you as is necessary to process the payments.
+If you use the “automatic debit transfer/direct debit” payment method, we pass your data to the payment service providers selected by you as is necessary to process the payments.

 In the event of default of payment, we have the option of passing your data to law firms or to debt collection companies.